ant-chi/b12_capstone/index.md

 ## 5&nbsp;&nbsp;&nbsp;&nbsp;Further Work <a name="furtherWork"></a>

 A common issue our models experienced was misidentifying burned pixels as unburned and this was especially noticeable for fires in shrub and grassland ecosystems.
 This likely occurs because our models are trained on burn severity values generated using dNBR thresholding.
 Having models trained on burn severity values generated using rdNBR thresholding instead for fires in these regions could be a workaround solution.
 Another solution would be incorporating more training data from a wider set of wildfires in shrub and grassland environments.
-This could improve the overall generalizability of our models in these environments
+This could improve the overall generalizability of our models in these environments.

 We decided to use surface reflectance data from Landsat 8 over alternative options, such as Sentinel-2, because it’s also used by federal fire mapping agencies, has the same spatial resolution (30m) as our other data, and has been operating for longer, especially if previous Landsat satellites are considered.
 However there are several benefits that Sentinel-2 provides that make it an attractive option to explore.